apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 2. Add `cordova-2.7.0.jar` to the project's `libs` directory.

-3. If you are using Eclipse, please refresh your eclipse project and do a clean.
+3. If you use Eclipse, please refresh your Eclipse project and do a clean.

 4. Copy the new `cordova-2.7.0.js` into your project.